-Imagine you were injured in a car accident caused by someone else.
+Imagine you’re injured in a car accident caused by someone else.
 You have hospital and doctor bills, costs for medications and bandages, and continuing therapy bills.
 You’re hurt and can’t work.
 The pain you suffer continues daily.
-What do you do?

 Should you file a lawsuit against the at-fault driver, or do you file a claim and try to negotiate a settlement?
 A personal injury claim and a personal injury lawsuit are separate and distinct from one another.
 It’s important to understand which one best applies to your situation.

-A claim begins after a victim is injured or suffers property damage (or both) caused by another driver's negligence.
-To cover the resulting costs, the victim pursues the at-fault driver, who turns the matter over to his insurance company.
+A claim begins after a victim suffers bodily injuries or property damage caused by another person’s negligence.
+In car accident cases, the victim pursues the at-fault driver, who turns the matter over to their auto insurance company.

 Once the insurance company is notified, it generates a claim number and assigns the case to a claims adjuster.
 The adjuster opens a claim and contacts the victim to negotiate a settlement.
 If the two can agree on a settlement, a lawsuit will not have to be filed.